-The risk assessments are held centrally on the Learning Platform, and a hard copy kept in the main office.
+The risk assessments are held centrally on the Learning Platform and electronically on Elite Safety H&S Portal and on the school shared drive.

 Risk assessments will be reviewed on an annual basis or when the work activity changes, incidents occur, whichever is the sooner.
 Staff are made aware of any changes to risk assessments relating to their work.